NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 first one will kick in only in regions where there is no coverage in the provided DEM.

-In both cases we use a somewhat strong camera position constraint (``--translation-weight``) as it is believed that it is vibrations in camera orientations which cause the jitter.

 The conclusion is that if the two kinds of ground constraints are weak, and the reference DEM is decent, the results are rather similar.
 The DEM constraint is preferred if a good reference DEM is available,